GOP congressional candidate praised by Trump wrote dozens of articles for conspiracy theory website

 Ms. Greene did not return a request for comment regarding American Truth Seekers, NBC News reported, and she did not immediately answer similar inquiries from The Washington Times.
 The website shut down in 2018 but archived versions are still accessible online.

-“RINOs, establishment hacks, radical leftists, and the fake news media, will not bully me into shutting up,” Ms. Greene said Friday on Twitter after the NBC News reported was published.
+“RINOs, establishment hacks, radical leftists, and the fake news media, will not bully me into shutting up,” Ms. Greene said Friday on Twitter after the NBC News report was published.

+Mr. Trump stood by supporting Ms. Greene when pressed about his endorsement during a White House press briefing later Friday but ignored questions about QAnon.

 The FBI broadly described QAnon in a 2019 intelligence bulletin as being based on the belief that an anonymous government official, known as “Q,” has been posting classified information online about a covert effort to dismantle “deep state” actors and global elites “allegedly engaged in an international child sex trafficking ring.”